Man denies involvement in ’84 disappearance of Colorado girl

 GREELEY, Colo.
 (AP) — A former longshot Idaho gubernatorial candidate on trial in the 1984 killing of a 12-year-old Colorado girl has testified that he did not know the girl or her family before she vanished and denied being involved in her disappearance.

-Steve Pankey was a neighbor of Jonelle Matthew and her family in Greeley, Colorado at the time.
+Steve Pankey was a neighbor of Jonelle Matthew and her family in Greeley, Colorado, a city about 50 miles (80 kilometers) north of Denver, at the time.
 The girl’s remains were found by oil and gas workers in 2019.
 She had been fatally shot.

 Panke testified Thursday.
 He was charged with Jonelle’s murder last year after showing extreme interest in the case for many years and allegedly sharing details with investigators that had not been made public.